robot670/Anirudh_BlueStamp_Portfolio/index.md

 Figure 17: Power button switch box

 To make my robot look more appealing and similar to a car, I added many 3D-printed wall components to the top and bottom of the chassis.
 I used 4 components screwed onto the top chassis plate that go above the wheels (Figure 16).
 Screws thread into these components and hold them in place.
-The bottom components between the top and bottom chassis plates hide the inner components and wiring of the robot, and add to the walls on top of the chassis. () The front and back components cover the corners of the chassis (Figure 14), while the middle components go between the wheels of the robot.
+The bottom components between the top and bottom chassis plates cover the inner components and wiring of the robot and add to the walls on top of the chassis.
+The front and back components cover the corners of the chassis (Figure 14), while the middle components go between the wheels of the robot.
 (Figure 15) In total, this gives the robot a much more finished look.
+This also greatly improves the structural integrity of my robot.

 <img width="699" height="460" alt="image" src="https://github.com/user-attachments/assets/0f69c938-ce9f-45c9-839d-f4c8a119c8ed" />